s-munro/easyscore/README.md

   - TODO:
     - [x] Add functionality to second nav bar search form
     * [x] Flesh out filter card component for course page
-      - [inprogress] Add dropdowns for filters in filter card
+      - [x] Add dropdowns for filters in filter card
-      - [] Make dropdowns functional
+      - [x] Make dropdowns functional
-    * [] Add pseudo-buttons for all dropdowns--best way to manage state for this?
+    * [x] Add pseudo-buttons for all dropdowns--best way to manage state for this?

   #### Friday, Jan 8 & Saturday, Jan 9:

   - [x] Styled Filters added, styled filters card added
   - [x] Actions and reducer set up for filters to update to global state
-  - [] Need to utilize global state methods to update courses and searches
+  - [x] Need to utilize global state methods to update courses and searches
-  - [] Need to utilize filter isActive boolean state for active appearance on filter (see airbnb)
+  - [cancelled] Need to utilize filter isActive boolean state for active appearance on filter (see airbnb)
-  - [] Radio buttons for time of day filter?
+  - [x] Radio buttons for time of day filter?

   #### Sunday, Jan 10: